 Private sessions for musicians follow a 3-pronged approach:

 I. Perform two short excerpts- one which has been mastered and one which presents a greater challenge.
-This provides an opportunity for me to observe the body-instrument connection.
+This provides me with an opportunity to observe the body-instrument connection in two distinct contexts.

 II.
 Next, I design a customized sequence of postures and breathing exercises to free what may be causing physical discomfort while playing, or hindering optimal performance.

 III.
 Finally, the two excerpts are revisited to hear and feel if there is any difference in comfort, technique, musical expressiveness, and overall sound quality.

 Beginners’ Yoga for Musicians teaches the three places of attention in the posture practice: the shape of the posture, the breath and the gazing point.
 The synchronicity of these three elements improves concentration and confidence, while decreasing performance anxiety and risk of repetitive stress injuries.